ec500-software-engineering/project-02-e-commerce-search-advertising-system/web-crawler/README.md

 # Web Crawler

 This is a web crawler to collect merchandise information from an e-commerce web site.
+It is built for ads so that we can get data for building the ad engine, which returns some ads by matching key words.

 ## Development environment
 - **Jsoup** is used to retrieve web page content, parse the required text from the page.